top of page

 Grocery Pack - Yellow version.jpg

-Grocery packs were packaged 24 per box, and cases included 3 boxes.
+Grocery packs were packaged 24 per display tray, and cases included 3 trays.
 Many cases were retreads from 1981 with an "83" sticker applied, but some unique 1983 cases were used.

 Grocery Pack Box.jpg